Citizen-Legislators

 Russia’s attacks on Ukraine must end.
 We have as great an obligation to the well-being and security of Gaza residents as we do to Israel.
 We are stronger and safer when we are admired as a nation, when we support the aspirations of all peoples for democracy and liberty, and when we justify the faith and trust of our many allies throughout the world, especially in NATO.
 It isn’t being virtuous, it’s being smart.
 We double, triple, and quadruple our strength by bonding it to the efforts of other nations.

-We must collaborate with our allies to restore the essential programs we stupidly cut off without warning when Elon Musk de-funded USAID.
-That misdeed is predicted (in a recent peer-reviewed study in the medical journal Lancet) to result in 9.4 million deaths by the end of the decade, a tragedy we helped create and which none of us want to see.
+I will work to restore America’s special role in the world.
+We must collaborate with our allies to restore the essential programs we criminally cut off without warning when Elon Musk defunded USAID.
+That horrifying act is predicted (in the medical journal Lancet) to result in 9.4 million deaths by the end of the decade, a tragedy we helped create and which none of us want to see.

 Democracy

 There are smart tariffs and dumb ones.
 Smart tariffs require study, analysis, and a consistent, measured, targeted application followed by careful assessment to see if they need modification.
-What we have now is mostly dumb tariffs that hurt the people of CD2, in particular the farmers and ranchers and anyone who buys groceries, appliances, or any other product impacted by these dumb tariffs.
-It’s a tax and a particularly dumb one.
-It rarely punishes other countries directly but directly and egregiously punishes all Americans, particular the people of Southern and Eastern Oregon.
+What we have now is mostly dumb tariffs that hurt the people of CD2, particularly the farmers and ranchers and anyone who buys groceries, appliances, or any other product with imported elements.
+It’s a tax, pure and simple, that directly punishes all Americans and has been a disaster for the people of Southern and Eastern Oregon.

 Public safety is a civil right.
 I support evidence-based policing, accountability for misconduct, and adequate staffing to protect communities from violent crime.